 PHP for Web Development

 PHP is the most popular language used for web development.
 Unarguably the winner in terms of popularity.
-If you are planning to jump into building modern websites, choose PHP without even thinking for a second.
+If you plan to build modern websites, choose PHP without even thinking for a second.

-It is the number one programming language when it comes to web development and there are reasons to it.
-I will detail them in this article and give you an introduction for PHP.
+It is the number one programming language for web development, and there are reasons for it.
+I will detail them in this article and give you an introduction to PHP.

 History